eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 To save us some time, we will create an instance of the [Amazon MQ](https://aws.amazon.com/amazon-mq/) on AWS.
 In order to do so, please follow these .

 1. [Set up and Configure](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-creating-configuring-broker.html) an Amazon MQ instance on AWS
-2. Create a topic called `telemetry/vorto`
+2. In the ActiveMQ Web Console, create a topic called `telemetry/vorto`
 3. Create two technical users.
 One technical user that is used by the Vorto normalization middleware to publish payload.
 The other technical user will be used by the Geolocation cloud application to consume the payload.
 4. Stop the running Vorto Normalization middleware, if not already done so.
 Open the `src/main/resources/application.yml` and make the following changes to your configuration: